composer/composer/doc/06-config.md

 then you can disable it, but using [Let's Encrypt](https://letsencrypt.org/) to get a free SSL certificate is generally a better alternative.

+## bitbucket-oauth

+A list of domain names and consumers.
+For example using `{"bitbucket.org":
+{"consumer-key": "myKey", "consumer-secret": "mySecret"}}`.
+[Read](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) how to set up a consumer on Bitbucket.

 ## cafile

 Location of Certificate Authority file on local filesystem.
 In PHP 5.6+ you